Moduli of Tango structures and dormant Miura opers: Introduction

 \begin{intthm} \leavevmode\\ \ \ \ If $\mfT \mfa \mfn_{g} \neq \emptyset$ (e.g., $g = \frac{(lp-1)(lp-2)}{2}$ for some integer $l$ with $lp \geq 4$), then $p | (g-1)$ and $\mfT \mfa \mfn_{g}$ may be represented by an equidimensional smooth Deligne-Mumford stack over $k$ of dimension $2g-2 + \frac{2g-2}{p}$ which is finite over $\mfM_g$.

-\end{intthm} In particular, the locus of $\mfM_g$ classifying proper smooth curves admitting a Tango structure (i.e., the scheme theoretic image of the projection $\mfT \mfa \mfn \mfg_g \migi \mfM_g$) forms, if it is nonempty, an equidimensional closed substack of dimension $2g-2 + \frac{2g-2}{p}$.
+\end{intthm} In particular, the locus of $\mfM_g$ classifying proper smooth curves admitting a Tango structure (i.e., the scheme-theoretic image of the projection $\mfT \mfa \mfn \mfg_g \migi \mfM_g$) forms, if it is nonempty, an equidimensional closed substack of dimension $2g-2 + \frac{2g-2}{p}$.